- Basic hand tools

 Project step-by-step (21)

+The first step in how to make a propane fire pit is to find the propane burner.
 The burner runs on propane and will last six to 12 hours on a 20-lb. tank.
 The fire it produces will warm your hands and take the chill off, but it doesn't throw off enough heat to keep you warm on a cold night the way a bonfire would.
 The propane tank is stored under the table, but you can bury a line and hook it up to your home's natural gas if you wish.
+The beauty of this projects is that it's basically a table with a fire pit in middle.

 Building a Table: Taper the feet